-- A high-level outline of the scope of work, referring the bidders to details in the full Scope of Work section (See subsection 2.3.) - The intended project location - Any general installation details relevant to project design, such as indoor vs. outdoor placement, interconnection details, metering, and other relevant details - The desired system rating, specifying both rated discharge/charge power (kW) and available energy capacity (kWh) - The planned commercial operating date and any key milestone dates - Photos or maps of the site - Reference drawings of the existing infrastructure at the site
+- A high-level outline of the scope of work, referring the bidders to details in the full Scope of Work section (See subsection 2.3.) - The intended project location - Any general installation details relevant to project design, such as indoor vs. outdoor placement, interconnection details, metering, and other relevant details - The desired system rating, specifying both rated discharge/charge power (kW) and available energy capacity (kWh) - The intended application or service to be provided by the system, or markets with which the system must interact (some indication of duty cycle) - Project life of the system - The planned commercial operating date and any key milestone dates - Photos or maps of the site noting any known special considerations, such as specific zoning or wetlands designations - Reference drawings of the existing infrastructure at the site - Key project contacts (project manager, interconnection coordinator, AHJs, etc.)